 In the interest of full disclosure, I have to acknowledge that as genres go, I am not a Contemporary Romance writer or reader.
 However, disclosure aside, I have to say had I not read Snow Fence Road by Author Phyllis Edgerly Ring, it would have been my loss, on many levels.
 I believe a lot of writers have a more difficult time relaxing while they are reading than the average reader.
 Perhaps it is because as writers, whether we admit it or not, we are not pleasure reading – we are critiquing, comparing styles, looking for all the requisite elements that make a novel stand out from other like novels.
 Right or wrong, it’s much like editing a paper, and in the case of Snow Fence Road, Phyllis exceeded the grade.

-I often, without intent, pick things apart and revise novels in my head as I read, which is a distraction in and of itself, and this often takes the enjoyment out of reading for me.
+I often, without intent, pick things apart and revise novels in my head as I read, which is a distraction in and of itself, and this usually takes the enjoyment out of reading for me.
 There have been times that I have put a book down and never returned to finish it because it had too many distractions.
 However, I never skipped a beat while I was reading Snow Fence Road.
 I enjoyed page after page and chapter after chapter.

 The story flowed as a story should from start to finish.
 Phyllis introduced us to her characters and their problems, which many of us can easily relate to, and she gave us just enough information at just the right time throughout her novel, which kept me wanting more.
 It takes a gifted author with an inborn talent to keep their reader’s attention without effort.
 Phyllis did a phenomenal job at not showing her hand, which kept me full of anticipation and turning the pages.
 She built the story up through her characters’ pain, loss and suffering; however, she resolved the pain, loss, and suffering of her characters before masterfully concluding her story that ended in healing, hope, and love.
 This is what kept Snow Fence Road a realistic and relatable novel.